DSaatz/RR-App/README.md

 This app is currently a Work in Progress (WIP).
 Development is temporarily paused as I've shifted my focus to learning more complete and industry-standard tech stacks.

-Feel free to reach out with any questions, suggestions, or collaborations. 🍽️
+Feel free to reach out with any questions and suggestions 🍽️